jpmorgan-payments/embedded-banking/embedded-components/src/core/OnboardingWizard/UI_COOKBOOK.md

 ```

 ### UX Best Practices
+- Will depend on the business type.
+For example, Sole Proprietorships will have a single owner, while Corporations or Partnerships could have multiple owners and additional decision makers. we recomment to ask a questions whether there are multiple owners or decision makers and then show the respective UI components.
 - Allow adding multiple owners/decision makers dynamically.
 - Implement a summary view of added parties with edit/delete options.
 - Use consistent validation across all party forms.